m0000Amir/opt/README.md

 ```cpp
 void reconstructWidestPath(Graph& graph, Path& path)
 ```
-Function reconstructs widest path from capital to Zodanga with widths of roads.
+Function reconstructs the widest path from the capital to Zodanga with widths of roads.
 To call the function `bool isReconstruct` must be `true` (default false).
-Only small size problems are preferred.
+Only small-size problems are preferred.

 Example - Capital Id is 3, Zodanga Id is 4.
 Widest path is
 ```